Which Metal Building Foundation is Right for Your Building?

 RHINO also includes foam closure strips shaped to match the exterior steel panels.
 Using this technique furnishes a tighter seal between the building and the foundation.
 It also looks more professional when completed.

 Where the structure calls for piers only— without the perimeter walls— RHINO substitutes a base girt for the base angle.
-Made of heavier steel, the base girt supports the weight of the structure between piers.
+Made of heavier steel, the base girt supports the weight of the structure between the piers.

-Contact RHINO today for more information about steel building foundation types and options.
-Learn more about The RHINO Difference in steel building foundation systems.
+Contact RHINO today for more information about metal building foundation options.
+You can reach RHINO by calling 940.383.9566.